 Second, pyramid schemes are illegal.
 So in order to accuse a company of this, you need proof.
 The kind of proof that only agencies like the FTC can acquire through an investigation.
 Anything short of this is really just speculation.

-You can read this article on the FTC website about pyramid schemes.
+You can read this article I wrote about pyramid schemes if you want to learn more.
 The article goes into more detail about pyramid schemes and the red flags to watch out for.

 Now for my personal opinion…